 What are we doing when we take up meditation?

 My view on this has changed since those early days.
-The world faces many problems.
+The world is riven with strife and inequity.
 Intentional practice, and this includes meditation, is one of the solutions.
 I’d argue that despite its passive optics, meditation is actually a kind of activism, one that, right now, is sweeping the culture.
 If you’re reading this, you are part of that movement, a movement of sanity and empowerment and increased mental health transparency.
 It is also a movement of caring for others.

 These practices change our internal conditions so we can better address our external conditions.
 Ask my wife who the prime beneficiary of my meditation practice is.
-Sitting helps both of us show up to our work and our marriage; it’s like an infusion of clarity and understanding into our otherwise crazy days.
+Sitting helps both of us show up to our work and our marriage; it’s an infusion of clarity and understanding into our otherwise crazy days.

 This gets amplified when people sit in community, because all of a sudden all this normalization happens.
 You mean it’s okay to have a hard time in life, to seek support, to share our struggles and our breakthroughs?
 Yes.
 Being human takes practice.
 I’m not sure anyone gets to be born and just coast.

 This doesn’t need to look like formal sitting meditation, and for many it won’t.
 Talking and sharing about mental health – with friends, with community – is itself a deeply helpful practice.
 So is talking and sharing about the range of other practices out there, including what’s worked for us and what hasn’t.
 This happens from the bottom up, not the top down.

 I happen to think this ethic of empowerment and accessibility and community support can and should extend to teaching itself.
 We need more guides; informed amateurs can help.